CPqD/asterisk-unimrcp/docker/README.md

 ### Generate debian/RPM packages

 To use a recent asterisk version, specific packages should be build.
-In the folder asterisk-deb/asterisk-centos run the below command to build the packages.
+In the folder asterisk-deb or asterisk-centos run the below command to build the packages.

 ```bash
 ./build.sh